RakV1342/test-markdown/README.md

 Visualization of Metrics
 ---
 Describe:::: Prometheus Operator will take a few minutes to detect the presence of the netscaler-metrics-exporter.
-After 3-5 minutes, it should appear in the ```Targets``` page;
+After 3-5 minutes, it should appear in the ```Targets``` page; Should be something like this.
 <ADD>

 ![image](https://user-images.githubusercontent.com/39149385/49031498-1ace0100-f1d0-11e8-90c1-c4d0589819cc.png)

-Describe:::: Now metrics being collected from CPX by netscaler-metrics-exporter will be visible on Grafana as well.
+Describe:::: Now metrics being collected from CPX by netscaler-metrics-exporter will be visible on Grafana as well.....typing NS_ will bring list.
+Select any to monitor.
+To add more stats refer metrics exp link.
+Can also use the json file provided there give link to json and how to add json file
 ![image](https://user-images.githubusercontent.com/39149385/49031958-60d79480-f1d1-11e8-9cde-7fa26647f751.png)